Explicit description of all deflators for market models under random horizon with applications to NFLVR: Introduction

 The importance of this set and its numerous roles in optimization problems intrinsic to financial problems sound clear and without reproach.
 Indeed, the set of deflators represents somehow the dual set of all ``admissible" wealth processes.
 No matter what is the optimization criterion, any optimal portfolio corresponds uniquely to an optimal deflator, and they are linked to each other via `` some duality form".
-Furthermore, in many (probably all) cases even when the utility is nice enough such as log utility, it is more convenient, more efficient, and more easier to solve a dual problem and describe the optimal deflator than getting the optimal portfolio directly.
-For this latter fact, we refer the reader to \cite{ChoulliSina1}, where the authors prove that dealing with the dual problem gives sharp and precise results.
-When considering the impact of $\tau$ on optimal portfolio, we refer the reader to \cite{ChoulliSina2} for direct application of the current paper. \\
+Furthermore, in many (probably all) cases even when the utility is nice enough such as log utility, it is more convenient, more efficient, and easier to solve a dual problem and describe the optimal deflator than getting the optimal portfolio directly.
+When considering the impact of $\tau$ on optimal portfolio, we refer the reader to \cite{ChoulliSina2} for direct application of the current paper.
+Besides these known applications, knowing the set of all deflators will allow us to address the NFLVR concept for the stopped model $(S^{\tau}, \mathbb G)$.
+Thus, under the assumption that the survival probability never vanishes, i.e.,